 Set the desired temperature individually.

-The automatic climate control achieves this temperature as quickly as possible regardless of the season, using maximum cooling or heating power if necessary, and then
+The automatic climate control achieves this temperature as quickly as possible regardless of the season, using maximum cooling or heating power if necessary, and then maintains it.

-If you switch between different temperature settings in guick succession, the automatic climate control does not have enough time to achieve the set temperature. ◀ antenna and are not part of the rear window defroster.
+If you switch between different temperature settings in quick succession, the automatic climate control does not have enough time to achieve the set temperature.